 But rather than coffee, we were here to eat.
 And Katerina offered us a choice between a Viennese Goulash, a thick paprika spiced beef stew that’s not to be confused with the Hungarian namesake, which is more of a soup, or the Backhendl, a local fried chicken dish.
 We chose the chicken.
 A generous portion of golden chicken served up with a potato salad, which we drizzled with pumpkin oil, a slice of lemon to squeeze over the chicken for a bit of tartness that paired perfectly with the lingonberry jam, a condiment that surprisingly goes well with the chicken.
 While today, this dish has a rustic, comfort food feel, in the 19th century, during the

 Biedermeier period, it once represented wealth and was a popular dish among the bourgeoisie.

 This pairs especially well with a glass of Wiener Gemischter Satz, a local wine.
-One of the many interesting facts about Vienna is that it’s one of the few cities in the world that has its own vineyards that are used for wine production.
+One of the many interesting facts about Vienna is that it’s one of the few cities in the world that has its own vineyards (around 1700 acres) that are used for wine production.
 The Wiener Gemischter Satz is a wine that’s made from three varieties of grapes from the same vineyard that are pressed together.
-One variety must make up at least 50% and the third portion at least 10%, the most common trinity are the grapes: Grüner Vertliner, Welschriesling and Pinot Blanc.
+One variety must make up at least 50% and the third portion at least 10%, the most common trinity are the grapes: Grüner Vertliner, Welschriesling and Weissburgunder (Pinot Blanc), but these can also contain Riesling, Chardonnay, as well as Traminer, Gelber Muskateller and even Sauvignon Blanc.